pour-aboughadareh/iPASTIC/README.md

 How to use iPASTIC in R
 ================================================

-STABILITYSOFT calculates the several parametric and non-parametric statistics as defined in STABILITYSOFT: a new online program to calculate parametric and non-parametric stability statistics.
-Applications in Plant Sciences (submitted).
+iPASTIC calculates the 14 yield-based stress indices as defined in iPASTIC: an online toolkit to calculate plant abiotic stress indices.
+Journal of Agronomy and Crop Science (submitted).

 Step 1: Loading the library
 --------------------------